neuronsimulator/nrn/pythonbasics.rst

 Now replace the second line with ``list_b = list_a`` and rerun that code.
 In that case, ``list_b`` is the *same* list as ``list_a`` (as opposed to a copy), so when ``list_b`` was reversed so is ``list_a`` (since ``list_b`` *is* ``list_a``).

-Lists can contain arbitrary data types, but if you find yourself doing this, you should probably consider making class objects or Python dicts.
+Lists can contain arbitrary data types, but if you find yourself doing this, you should probably consider making `classes <classes>`_ or `dictionaries <dictionaries>`_.

 .. code-block::
     python